 The South Gate leads visitors into the spacious Oval Plaza with its long arcade of Ionic columns.
-Overlooking the plaza from the west is the 1st century Temple of Jupiter whose Hellenistic predecessor was uncovered in its lower courtyard.
+Overlooking the plaza from the west is the 1st-century Temple of Jupiter whose Hellenistic predecessor was uncovered in its lower courtyard.
 When you get to the temple, you will have a great view of the whole Oval Plaza.
 West of the temple is the large South Theater, finished in the early 2nd century AD.

-Ancient 500 columns street
+Jerash Ruins: Ancient columns

-In the Byzantine era, some of Gerasa’s Roman temples were transformed into Christian churches, while new churches were built from cut stones and columns taken from Roman era buildings that had collapsed from frequent earthquakes in antiquity.
+In the Byzantine era, some of Gerasa’s Roman temples were transformed into Christian churches, while new churches were built from cut stones and columns taken from Roman-era buildings that had collapsed from frequent earthquakes in antiquity.
 We now know of at least 15 churches in Byzantine Gerasa.

 Arabic pita bread